Retail Technology is Transforming a $26 Trillion Industry

 Retailers Lack Confidence in their In-House Abilities

-In 2018, 29% thought that their current organizational structure and partner relationships were fully capable of delivering needed technology innovation.
+In 2018, 29% thought that their current organizational structure and partner relationships were fully capable of delivering needed technological innovation.
 Their confidence in their own expertise is rising as this number has grown over the last two years.
 Now, 37% affirmed that they strongly believe their existing organizational structure and partner relationships are fully capable of delivering needed technology innovation.
-Although still evolving, companies are clearly making an effort to strengthen their personal knowledge and capabilities.
-However, despite this spike in confidence in their existing structure, our survey did not indicate any improved confidence in their in-house capabilities to innovate and implement technology.
+Although still evolving, companies are clearly making an effort to strengthen their personal knowledge and capabilities, especially when it comes to emerging technology.
+However, despite this spike in confidence in their existing structure, our survey did not indicate any improved confidence in their in-house capabilities to innovate and implement new technology.

 In fact, 85% participants admitted to facing challenges with technology innovation.
 The most problematic factors cited were the insufficient skill set to gather and manage big data, system integrators that lack experience with component technologies and a lack of clarity about the status of technology.

 In 2020, only a third of survey respondents recognized the advantages of working with a range of technology sources.
 When asked about the best way to develop or implement technology, just over 30% said the best approach is to work with a manufacturing solutions provider.
 A little over 20% said it is to buy existing solutions from an electronics company, while 10% maintained it is to build in-house expertise to do it themselves.
 In addition, 36% say a mix of these practices are necessary to leverage the entire ecosystem's expertise.

 The retail environment has already experienced major disruptions due to consumers' complex and changing needs resulting from unprecedented technology deployment.
 As retail solutions grow in capabilities and popularity, retail innovators focused on investing in technology can improve both the customer experience and their own operations.
 Technology will give retail decision-makers the ability to connect physical and virtual spaces, understand and respond to challenges in real-time and deliver increasingly personalized and convenient experiences that build brand loyalty.

 Download the 2020 Future of Retail Technology Survey Report